 Only Respondent 1 has identified fear as a challenge in CSR’s implementation.
 He asserts “When you start working with Tribal and rural areas, people generally refrain to participate as they fear and wonder what’s your real purpose to help.
 They fear as if you are there to fool them, exploit them and take advantage.”

-These responses signifies the position of CSR in today’s world, adhering to sheer ignorance.
+These responses signify the position of CSR in today’s world, adhering to sheer ignorance.
 There is lack of basic education and awareness in India.
 With this ignorance, the people do not allow access to themselves to companies so that they can educate them.
 It was also, understood from the responses that this leads to bigger problems and act as hindrance for the growth of people who live below the poverty line.
 This acts as one of the biggest challenges in the implementation of CSR because people are not willing to change or accept the help.
 They need to be educated and made aware of the benefits of programs, practices these companies are willing to do.

 According to Respondent 1, “People are not aware in rural areas what CSR is, what it carries for them, hence, every organization faces some sort of resistance due to lack of awareness”.
 CSR implementation is also challenging because consumers are not familiar with its significance (Respondent 10).
 This demonstrates that Indian society is not willing to accept CSR because of social taboos, fear and non-acceptance.
 People from rural areas are not educated enough to interact with such social programs as topics such as puberty, gender equality, sanitation, etc. are considered to be taboos.
 Furthermore, they are not willing to seek help from outsiders and most likely to follow their village leaders.
 This analysis of the interviews proves our research proposition 9 which states lack of awareness amongst the Indian consumers acts as a barrier for CSR adoption in the Indian textile companies